“You’re not normal.” The anesthetist had known me all of twenty minutes and this is what she had to say.

 All of this was going on in the delivery room as I was giving birth to the newest addition to our family, a healthy baby boy.
 Even the doctor had only known me a total of seven months.
 I’ve always known I was unique and I have always skipped along to the beat of my own drummer, but the comments made me wonder just how off I must be.

 It’s one thing to consider you different.
-Those of you who have read some of my other postings know I’m not embarrassed by my abnormality.
-It’s quite a different sensation when perfect strangers are out shouting it in the street just how off you are.
+Those of you who have read some of my other writings know I’m not embarrassed by my lack of being normal.
+Knowing you aren’t normal is very much a different sensation from being called out by perfect strangers.
+When people you don’t know are out shouting it in the street just how off you are then you might need to get a t-shirt.

 The more the doctors’ comments ran through my head, the more I contemplated normal.
 How many truly normal people to I really know?
 For that matter, what exactly is normal?